T-cell prolymphocytic leukemia

 T-cell-prolymphocytic leukemia (T-PLL) is a mature T-cell leukemia with aggressive behavior and predilection for blood, bone marrow, lymph nodes, liver, spleen, and skin involvement.
 T-PLL is a very rare leukemia, primarily affecting adults over the age of 30.
 It represents 2% of all small lymphocytic leukemias in adults.
 Other names include T-cell chronic lymphocytic leukemia, "knobby" type of T-cell leukemia, and T-prolymphocytic leukemia/T-cell lymphocytic leukemia.

 Signs and symptoms

 People affected by T-cell prolymphocytic leukemia typically have systemic disease at presentation, including enlargement of the liver and spleen, widespread enlargement of the lymph nodes, and skin infiltrates.

 Due to the systemic nature of this disease, leukemic cells can be found in peripheral blood, lymph nodes, bone marrow, spleen, liver, and skin.
-A high lymphocyte count (> 100 x 10^{9}/L) along with low amounts of red blood cells and platelets in the blood are common findings.
+A high lymphocyte count (> 100 × 10^{9}/L) along with low amounts of red blood cells and platelets in the blood are common findings.
 HTLV-1 serologies are negative, and serum immunoglobins are within normal limits with no paraproteins present.